Facets of God Displayed in the Hebrew Aleph-Bet: Dalet, Hey, and Vav

 This particular letter reminds us also to stay connected to "The Word" and hope that anchors our souls.

 "These stakes furnish man with mental and spiritual anchorage.
-All of these collected sayings...are given by one Shepherd who through His Words is anchor to the people whom He loves...Life is totally profitless without God-connectedness" ~ Liberty Bible Commentary
+All of these collected sayings...are given by one Shepherd who through His Words is an anchor to the people whom He loves...Life is totally profitless without God-connectedness"

-God confirmed His promise of love to us through the nail pierced hands and feet of Christ that we might take hold and fasten ourselves to Him that our life in Him would be an anchor of our souls through the trials and tragedies of this life with this goal in mind...
+God confirmed His promise of love to us through the nail pierced hands and feet of Christ that we might take hold and fasten ourselves to Him and that This would be an anchor of our souls through the trials and tragedies of this life with this goal in mind...

 The whole gospel story (the way) is about re-connecting (covenant) and revelation of the covenant one.